Two closed geodesics on compact bumpy Finsler manifolds: Abstract

 \section{Abstract}

-{\it In this paper, we prove there are at least two closed geodesics on any compact bumpy Finsler $n$-manifold with $n\ge 2$.
-Thus generically there are at least two closed geodesics on compact Finsler manifolds.
-Furthermore, there are at least two closed geodesics on any compact Finsler $2$-manifold, and this lower bound is achieved by the Katok 2-sphere, cf. \cite{Kat}.
+{\it In this paper, we prove there are at least two closed geodesics on any compact bumpy Finsler $n$-manifold with finite fundamental group and $n\ge 2$.
+Thus generically there are at least two closed geodesics on compact Finsler manifolds with finite fundamental group.
+Furthermore, there are at least two closed geodesics on any compact Finsler $2$-manifold, and this lower bound is achieved by the Katok 2-sphere $(S^2, F)$ and 2-real projective space $(S^2/\Z_2, F)$, cf. \cite{Kat}.

 }

 {\bf Key words}: Closed geodesic, Finsler manifold, bumpy.

 {\bf 2000 Mathematics Subject Classification}: 53C22, 58E05, 58E10.